sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/email_deliverability_101.md

 Consider setting up a [new subuser account]({{root_url}}/Classroom/Basics/Account/what_are_subusers.html) with an [additional dedicated IP address]({{root_url}}/Classroom/Basics/Account/adding_an_additional_dedicated_ip_to_your_account.html) specifically for your marketing email, for example:

-Parent account : IP 1 : Receipts, invoices, and password resets
+* Parent account | IP 1 | Receipts, invoices, and password resets

-Subuser account : IP 2 : Marketing/Promotional emails.
+* Subuser account | IP 2 | Marketing/Promotional emails

 This simple division will keep your important email in the clear, even if one stream runs into trouble.
 Remember, don't cross the streams!